Scientific Validity Of the MPJ About the Leadership Matrix

 showed strong construct and content validity, and the factors being measured were independent

-from each other.
+of each other.
 This prompted us to again look at the results of the study we conducted in 1996.

 Our thanks to all who provided data.